VegaL101/Network-security-project/README.md

 #exit<br>
 #do wr<br>

 You can see an example down below.
-We do this to every floor switch on both sites.
+We do this to every switch on each floor.

 ![(16)switchvlanscreation](https://github.com/user-attachments/assets/f511e3d5-4ff0-4593-8cd5-d11b7eca4251)